How a transmission fluid leak on a perfectly good transmission led to transmission replacement.

 Okay, hopefully just a seal.
 Order a seal and gasket kit and pull the transmission.

-Pulling the transmission requires removing and Somewhere down theremoving lots of stuff. (see my 21 steps to remove Estrella’s transmision page).
+Pulling the transmission requires removing and moving lots of stuff. (see my 21 steps to remove Estrella’s transmision page).
 Fuel hoses, raw water hoses, oil filter hoses, electrical connections, exhaust pipes all had to be removed before I could reach the transmission.
 Then there is the Bull Flex coupler and drive shaft.
 Finally just the transmission.

 Upon removal I immediately noticed a missing bolt from the set of bolts holding the transmission to the transmission adaptor plate (that bolts onto the bell housing).
 The bolt was at the bottom of the bell housing.